alyssa-denary/memory-game/README.md

 ## To-Do:

-- For every guess made, increment a score variable and display the score while the game is played.
 - Show last game's score when finished.
 - Store the best score of a game in local storage, so that players can see a record of the best game played.
 - Refactor game into a class with methods